21 facing federal charges in 'large-scale' drug ring involving UNC fraternities

-CHAPEL HILL, N.C.
-(WTVD) -- Twenty-one people have been arrested for dealing drugs at and around University of North Carolina, Duke University, and Appalachian State University.

-United States Attorney Matthew Martin, a UNC alumni, said the arrested drug dealers were not small time drug users, but instead "hardened drug dealers."
+United States Attorney Matthew Martin, a UNC alumnus, said the arrested drug dealers were not small-time drug users, but instead "hardened drug dealers."

 "This is a large drug network and supply chain fueling a drug culture at fraternities and within these universities and around these universities and towns," Martin said.